fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 It contains detailed regular season statistics for NBA players, including efficiency measures and MVP vote shares.

 ### 2.2 Supplementary Datasets
-Three additional datasets were created manually by the author using public information from Basketball Reference: https://www.basketball-reference.com/
+Three additional datasets were created manually by the author using public information from Basketball Reference website: https://www.basketball-reference.com/

 These datasets are:
-1. ListOfMVPs_AllSeasons.csv
-   Contains the list of MVP winners for each season and the team they represented.
+1. ListOfMVPs_AllSeasons.csv - Contains the list of MVP winners for each season and the team they represented.

-2. Champions.csv
-   Records the NBA champion for each season and their conference.
+2. Champions.csv - Records the NBA champion for each season and their conference.

-3. Franchise_Abbrev.csv
-   Provides a mapping between NBA franchises and their standard abbreviations.
+3. Franchise_Abbrev.csv - Provides a mapping between NBA franchises and their standard abbreviations.

 These supplementary files support data validation, table joins and the creation of gold layer analytical tables.

+### 2.3 Data Ingestion
+For practicality, all datasets used in this project were manually uploaded to Databricks in CSV format.
+Since all files were already available in structured tabular form, manual upload was chosen as a simple and efficient ingestion method for this project.

 ---
 ## 3. Platform Used

-The project was developed entirely in Databricks Free Edition.
+The project was developed entirely in **Databricks Free Edition**.
 The platform was used for all core activities, including:

 - managing the workspace and file system
 - loading the datasets into a Databricks Volume